usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 compliance date for State and local government entities with a total population of 50,000 or more to April 26, 2027.
 The compliance date for public entities with a total population of less than 50,000, or any special district government, is extended to April 26, 2028.
-For more information, please read the IFR.
-The official version of the IFR is published in the Federal Register.
+For more information, please read [the IFR]({{ '/assets/pdfs/2026-ifr.pdf' | relative_url }}).
+The official version of the IFR is published in the Federal Register.{% fn 1 %}

 ## Who might find this resource helpful